-Finally, the Dean of Students Office website is an excellent source of information with a convenient single web access point for issues related to personal safety, harassment, hostile and intimidating behaviors, discrimination, diversity/inclusion, hate and bias issues and reporting of any such events, multicultural student services, LGBT resources and information, options for reporting a student of concern, etc.
+Finally, the Dean of Students Office website is an excellent source of information with a convenient single web access point for multicultural student services, LGBT resources and information.
+The website also addresses issues related to personal safety, harassment, hostile and intimidating behaviors, discrimination, diversity/inclusion, hate and bias issues and provides links to reporting any such events (reporting of any such events (https://grad.wisc.edu/current-students/#reporting-incidents).